 Metals House, Inc.

 Metals House (MH) arbitrages the pricing spreads between physical precious metals (gold & silver) as commodities and physical precious metals as currencies.
 The Company purchases dore bars, bullion, bulk scrap jewelry and government minted gold and silver coins globally.
-The Company verifies the purity of precious metals purchased and then outsources to a third party to refine the precious metals and then sells good delivery bars and minted coins to clients worldwide.
+The Company verifies the purity and refines the precious metals and then sells good delivery bars and minted coins to clients worldwide.
 Approximately 95% of the total capital base is backed by physical precious metals (gold & silver) inventory and USD currency.
-With operating subsidiaries in both supply and demand countries, Metals House can source and deliver precious metals through its operating subsidiary MHGS Trading in the Dubai Multi Commodities Center (DMCC).
+With operating subsidiaries in both supply and demand countries, Metals House can source and deliver precious metals through its principal trading subsidiary in the Dubai Multi Commodities Centre (DMCC).

-Transaction description: Metals House, Inc. is seeking to raise $150,000,000 in debt to fund the company’s purchase of physical gold, pay for working capital and partnership compensation.
+Transaction description: Metals House, Inc. is seeking to raise $150,000,000 in debt to fund the company’s purchase of physical gold, pay for working capital and placement agent compensation.